Hi9Here/paper-datepicker/README.md

 bower install --save paper-datepicker

+##How to Use
-##copy the file
+copy the file

 bower_components/paper-datepicker/demo.html
 to
 index.html

-So you have a working file.
-Or just add the tag where you want the date picker button
+...so you have a working file.

+Or just add the tag
 <paper-datepicker></paper-datepicker>
+...where you want the date picker button to be

 then add the link to the file
 <link rel="import" href="bower_components/paper-datepicker/paper-datepicker.html">